Framlingham: Features

+On 22 April 1967, David Bowie performed at the Assembly Hall on Church Street as vocalist of the band the Riot Squad, in what is believed to have been his only public performance in Suffolk.

 Framlingham has a football team, located in Badingham Road.
 The town has the two oldest-functioning Post Office pillar boxes in the UK, dating from 1856, located on Double Street and on College Road.
 The pillar boxes are marked V. R. Victoria Regina, after Queen Victoria.

 Framlingham is also home to one of the smallest houses in Britain, the "Check House".
 Converted into a two-storey residence of under 29 sqm, the former bookmaker's office is in the Mauldens Mill Estate in the town centre.
 The ground floor measures 20 ft by 7 ft 3 in.

 There is a traditional English market in the town square, Market Hill, every Tuesday and Saturday mornings offering fruit and vegetables, artisan bread and cakes, fresh fish, coffee, cheese and pies and other occasional stalls.
 A small museum is located within the castle.

 Framlingham is surrounded by agricultural land.
 It lies some 14 miles from the coastal town of Aldeburgh and 20 miles from Southwold.
 It is also 10 miles from the renowned music centre of Snape Maltings and 12 miles from Woodbridge and the world-famous Anglo-Saxon burial site at Sutton Hoo.
 It is approximately 5 miles from the A12, one of the main arteries into and out of Suffolk and approximately 15 miles northeast of Ipswich.

 In 2006, Country Life magazine voted Framlingham the best place to live in the country.

 Framlingham is a Fairtrade Town and has a conservation area.
 An oak tree planted in 1911 in honour of the Coronation of King George V survives outside the old railway station, now a pub named The Station on Station Road.
 The town was the main location for the BBC television comedy series Detectorists.
 It has also appeared in numerous other TV programmes.

-A famous family-orientated sausage festival is held in October.
-This event has butchers from Framlingham and the surrounding villages competing for the trophy of best sausage in the area.
-The town is closed to traffic on the day and people follow a map around the town sampling the different flavoured sausages and voting for their favourite.
-There are also market stalls and entertainment held on Market Hill on the day.
-Other festivals and events are held in the town and around the castle throughout the year.
+Various festivals and events are held in the town and around the castle throughout the year.